bg-write/koopa-vgm/content/case-study.md

 5. Tetris - "Tetris Theme" (46 popularity, 19M views)
 6. Doom - "At Doom's Gate" (61 popularity, 12M views)
 7. ULTRAKILL - "Tenebre Rosso Sangue" (60 popularity, 10M views)

+*Note: An additional 10 tracks also meet the 50M+ combined reach threshold, demonstrating the depth of quality VGM content available.*

 **Q: How does this solve the streaming company's problem?**